Nifo 'Oti War Club

 Ex.
 Rick Stroud: Raleigh, North Carolina, USA (2020)

-A large and heavy Samoan war club known as the nifo 'oti or cane knife.
-Its name derives from "nifo," meaning, tooth, and "oti," to cut or edge.
-Unlike most Polynesian weaponry, this form is entirely unique to Samoa and is considered their national weapon.
+A very large and heavy Samoan war club known as the nifo 'oti or cane knife.
+Its name derives from "nifo," meaning, tooth, and "oti," meaning to cut or edge.
+Unlike most Polynesian weaponry, this form is entirely unique to Samoa and is considered the national weapon of the island.
 The first nifo 'oti may have been modeled on cane knives or the blubber knife of early nineteenth century English and American whalers.
 The form was quickly replicated using local ironwood, and these clubs became a popular weapon in the Samoan Civil wars of the mid to late 1800s, which can be seen in old photographs from the time period.

-A rare, old, and sought-after club with larger than average dimensions.
-Some age related scuffs and scratches associated with age.
-Two teeth are broken and two chipped.
-Small chip to the billhook.
+A rare, old, and authentic war club with larger than average dimensions.
+Some age related scuffs and scratches.
+Two teeth are broken, with two being chipped.
+A small chip is present to the billhook.
+Similar examples can be found in the online collections of the Te Papa Tongarewa Musuem in New Zealand.